ThePedroo/C-Music-Discord-Bot/README.md

 # What's the "Music Discord bot with C"?

-A light-weight music Discord bot using Orca for it's bot.
+A light-weight music Discord bot using Concord for its bot.

 It's easy to use and install.